alajmo/sake/docs/recipes.md

 You can change the default `shell` for tasks by setting the `shell` property in the global scope, server section or the task section (nested tasks/commands included).

-The order of precedence is as follows:
+The order of precedence is as follows (first takes precedence):

 1. task list
 2. task